fluthjs/fluth-doc/docs/en/api/observable.md

 - Details

-  The differences between `thenImmediate` and `then` are:
+  The differences between thenImmediate and then are:

-  - If the parent node is a `Stream` instance with an initial value, using `thenImmediate` will immediately trigger the subscription child node's `execute`
+  - If the parent node is a Stream instance with an initial value, using thenImmediate will immediately trigger the subscription child node's execute
-  - If the parent subscription node is an `Observable` and has been `execute`d, using `thenImmediate` will immediately trigger the subscription child node's `execute`
+  - If the parent subscription node is an Observable and has been executed, using thenImmediate will immediately trigger the subscription child node's execute

 - Example